SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 !!! info "Core Module"

-In this set of exercises we are going to get more familiar with the using some of the resources that the Google cloud project offers.
+In this set of exercises, we are going to get more familiar with using some of the resources that GCP offers.

 ## Compute

 The most basic service of any cloud provider is the ability to create and run virtual machines.
-In `gcp` this service is called [Compute Engine API](https://cloud.google.com/compute/docs/reference/rest/v1).
+In GCP this service is called [Compute Engine API](https://cloud.google.com/compute/docs/reference/rest/v1).
 A virtual machine allows you to essentially run an operating system that behaves like a completely separate computer.
 There are many reasons why one to use virtual machines:

 * Virtual machines allow you to scale your operations, essentially giving you access to infinitely many individual computers

-* Virtual machines allow you to use large scale hardware.
-For example if you are developing an deep learning model on your laptop and want to know the inference time for a specific hardware configuration, you can just create a virtual machine with those specs and run your model.
+* Virtual machines allow you to use large-scale hardware.
+For example, if you are developing a deep learning model on your laptop and want to know the inference time for a specific hardware configuration, you can just create a virtual machine with those specs and run your model.

 * Virtual machines allow you to run processes in the "background".
-If you want to train a model for a week or more, you do not want to do this on your own laptop as you cannot really move it or do anything with while it is training.
+If you want to train a model for a week or more, you do not want to do this on your laptop as you cannot move it or do anything with it while it is training.
     Virtual machines allow you to just launch a job and forget about it (at least until you run out of credit).

 <figure markdown>